 Michelle completed her undergraduate studies at Calvin College in Grand Rapids, MI. with a Bachelor of Arts degree with majors in psychology and criminal justice.
 She completed her graduate studies at the Toronto Art Therapy Institute.

 She completed her undergraduate degree at Redeemer University College and a master’s degree in counselling psychology at McGill University.
-She has additional training in couple and family therapy, and is both a registered marriage and family therapist (RMFT) as well as an approved supervisor with the American and Ontario associations of marriage and family therapy (AAMFT and OAMFT).
-Susan is also a registered social worker with the Ontario College of Social Worker and Social Service Workers (OCSWSSW).
-She teaches occasional workshops in Solution-focused couple and family therapy through the University of Toronto Continuing Education program.
+She has additional training in couple and family therapy, and is a registered marriage and family therapist (RMFT) as well as an approved supervisor with the American and Ontario associations of marriage and family therapy (AAMFT and OAMFT).
+Susan is also a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario (CRPO) and a Registered Social Worker with the Ontario College of Social Worker and Social Service Workers (OCSWSSW).
+She offers clinical supervision for therapists working toward their CRPO or AAMFT certifications or other professional designations.

 Susan also loves reading, photography, and playing games with her family.